Admissions Policy for September 2021

 7+ (into Year 3).
 Entrance is by our own competitive test, held in January of the year of entry.
 Candidates will be invited into the Preparatory School on two separate occasions.
 We recruit about 60 pupils at this age, from a very wide range of independent and state schools.

 16+ (into Year 12).
-We recruit between 10-20 pupils at this age, from a wide range of independent and state schools.
-Entrance is by our own competitive exam, held in November of the year before entry i.e. at the beginning of Year 11; all candidates will sit a problem solving and critical thinking test as well as selecting two papers from the list of subjects on offer for the entrance exam; these should be subjects they wish to pursue at A Level or subjects which relate to those that will be taken.
-We may also offer fee paying places on the basis of GCSE results once these are published in August.
+We recruit about 25 pupils at this age, from a wide range of independent and state schools.
+Entrance is by our own competitive exam, held in November of the year before entry i.e. at the beginning of Year 11; candidates select their papers from a list of subjects Bancroft’s offers at A Level and that they feel they will perform best in; they should choose the two main subjects they are intending to pursue at A Level.
+We also offer a Thinking Skills paper, testing problem solving and other thinking skills.
+Places are awarded conditionally, and candidates are usually expected to achieve a minimum level of achievement at GCSE (usually 5 or more subjects at Grade 8 or 9).

-Means Tested Awards (Francis Bancroft Scholarships & Foundation Awards) are designed to support pupils of high ability whose parents provide evidence that they might not otherwise be able to afford the full school fee.
+The school also offers a number of Assisted Places; these are designed to support pupils of high ability whose parents provide evidence that they might not otherwise be able to afford the full school fee.
 Bancroft’s has a long tradition of taking pupils from a variety of backgrounds, and participated in the Direct Grant and the Assisted Places Schemes.
-The School now continues that tradition by offering up to 12 Means Tested Awards.
+The School now continues that tradition by offering a number of Assisted Places.
 The places are awarded on the results of the entrance examinations at 7+, 11+ and 16+ with school reports and interviews playing an important part.
 The value of an award depends on a number of factors, including total income and the number of dependent children.
 The assessment of the level of financial assistance is calculated on a graduated scale after parents/guardians have submitted a comprehensive confidential statement of their income and assets, on a duly completed Financial Disclosure Form (FDF), together with any additional information, confirmations, and supporting documentation, which may be required.

 For Bancroft’s Preparatory School enquiries, please contact: